 100 Photos from the Bauhaus-Archiv Berlin

-As one of the twentieth century's most avant-garde schools, the Bauhaus was founded by the architect Walter Gropius in Weimar in 1919.
+The Bauhaus, probably the twentieth century’s most important avant-garde art school, was founded by the architect Walter Gropius in Weimar in 1919.
 It relocated to Dessau in 1925, and was closed in Berlin in 1933 under pressure from the Nazis.
 Many Bauhäusler were forced to leave Germany.
 Some of them came to America, where their ideas fell on fertile ground.
 For all those interested in architecture and design, the Bauhaus offers countless associations and points of contact.
 The Bauhaus workshops gave rise to modern design objects aimed at a new way of life –from everyday items to residential buildings.
 Many of the designs, particularly those in the fields of furniture-making and architecture, have since acquired historic importance.

-Both Virtual Bauhaus and bauhaus.photo are presented as part of Wunderbar Together: The Year of German-American Friendship 2018/19- an initiative funded by the German Federal Foreign Office, implemented by the Goethe-Institut, and supported by the federation of German Industries (BDI).
+Year of German-American Friendship initiated by the German Federal Foreign Office and the Goethe-Institut, and supported by the Federation of German Industries (BDI).